-A national facility built for the purpose of conveying to future generations the hardships that citizens faced in daily life during wartime and post-war days.
-In the permanent exhibition rooms on the 6th and 7th floors, there are around 450 items related to the daily lives of the people from about 1935 to 1955.
+Some areas in the A national facility built for the purpose of conveying to future generations the hardships that citizens faced in daily life during wartime and post-war days.
+In the permanent exhibition rooms on the 6th and 7th floors, there are around 450 items related to the daily lives of the people from about 1935 to about 1955s.
 In addition, you can view mainly photographs and videos of how people lived during wartime and post-war days, as well as sounds from 78 rpm records in the audio-visual room.
 On the 4th Saturday of odd months, storytellers perform picture-story shows in the collection.
 In addition, the first Sunday of every Month, takes place a regular talk event called "Story-tellers for the next generation".

 The Museum features news reels from a longtime ago and in the permanent exhibition's rooms visitors can have experiences like go into an air raid shelter and try to draw water from a well.
-Wheelchairs are lent out at the general information counter on the 1st floor.
-There is a nursing room on the 1st floor.
-There are no seats for changing diapers. - ¥ [Charged only on 6th and 7th floors] (free for junior high school students and younger) 2 10:00 - 17:30 (admission until 17:00) - Mondays (the following day if Monday is a national holiday) Sightseeing Spots Nearby ■Facility
+Please inquire at the information desk on the first floor for wheelchairs and use of the nursing room.
+There are no seats for changing diapers.
+TEL 03-3222-2577 - ¥ [Charged only on 6th and 7th floors] (free for junior high school students and younger) 2 10:00 - 17:30 (admission until 17:00) - Mondays (the following day if Monday is a national holiday)